essawey/Llama-2-and-3/README.md

 ### Features:
 - Data preprocessing and cleaning
 - Model training and fine-tuning
-- Data analysis and visualization
+- Analysis and contextual generation

 ## Notebook 2: Llama 3 Model

 The second notebook builds on the first by introducing the Llama 3 model.
 This model is also fine-tuned on historical datasets and provides enhanced performance and accuracy over the Llama 2 model.

 ### Features:
-- Advanced data preprocessing techniques
+- Data preprocessing techniques
-- Enhanced model training and fine-tuning
+- Model training and fine-tuning
-- Comprehensive data analysis and visualization
+- Analysis and contextual generation

 ## Notebook 3: Retrieval-Augmented Generation (RAG) System